Originally posted 2008-11-06 07:07:54. Republished by Blog Post Promoter

 I have long been a fan of Fair Isle knitting (it must be the inner preppy coming out).
 So a couple of years ago when I saw a couturier sweater in Fair Isle patterns in the bright colors, I ripped it out of the magazine and vowed it would become a needlepoint someday.
-I finally did it, as a Twinchy for this month.
+I finally did it, as a Twinchy (2″ square needlepoint).

 Looking for Fair Isle Knitting Patterns on the Internet found me mostly ones which were not charted.
-You want to find ones which are.
-The charts, a sample is below, look like cross stitch charts with the symbols in the grid squares.
+You want to find ones which are charts.
+These charts, a sample is below, look like cross stitch charts with the symbols in the grid squares.
 Stitch them over the intersections and it’s a needlepoint pattern.

 In this type of knitting the background is one color and the motifs another, although the color used for the motif can change row by row.
 Far less common is Fair Isle with more than two colors in a row, although my inspiration sweater did that.